dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 7.  net use z:\\\\\<storage-account-name\>.file.core.windows.net\\\<share-name\>/user:Azure\\\<storage-account-name\> \<storage-account-key\>

     Example with sample values:
     net use z: \\\\mydomainazfiles.file.core.windows.net\\fslogix/user:Azure\\mydomainazfilesuPCvi+gP2qbCQcn3EATgbALE0H8nxhspyLRO2Nf9Hm2gMxfn/389/M33XHh7YEqNJ2GhbJXgStiifPwMBXk38Q==

-**Tip:** This is an SMB connection on port 445.
+    >**Note**: This is an SMB connection on port 445.
 Most consumer ISPs block this port by default.
 If you are doing this in your lab and experience issues mounting the share from a local computer, try connecting from a domain joined VM in Azure.

 8. Open **File Explorer**, right-Select on the **X:** drive and select **Properties**.